verana-labs/verifiable-trust-vpr-spec/spec.md

 - if `wallet_agent_participant` is not a [[ref: active participant]], abort.

 :::warning
 we might want to check that credential schema of agent and wallet_agent perms is an Essential Credential Schema of type UserAgent.
 At the moment there is no way of doing it.
-We consider User Agent will not report a permission that is not controlled by its owner.
+We consider User Agent will not report a `Participant` entry that is not controlled by its owner.
 :::

 ###### [MOD-PP-MSG-10-3] Create or Update Participant Session fee checks